mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "My pendant?
 Whatever for?"

-She remained silent, staring at her with the eyes of a woman who had long internalized the folly of trust.
+Thi remained silent, staring at her with the eyes of a maman who had long internalized the folly of trust.

 Melna stood confidently and said, "I am Melna um Heiko.
-I am bound to Kipnu and Liffa and I don't need to show our peoples' most valued traditional artifact to prove that to some thief.
+I am bound to Kipnu and Liffa and I don't need to show you our peoples' most valued traditional artifact to prove that to some thief.
 Now please tell me if you know where they've gone or I shall be on my-"

-"Come with me," she said interrupted her, and turned down the alleyway she stood in.
-Melna was exasperated and but for her utter lack of any other leads, she would have turned around and left.
-But there was something about this woman, like the crucial piece of a puzzle there was no way forward without her.
+"Come with me," thi said interrupted her, and turned down the alleyway they stood in.
+Melna was exasperated.
+If not for her utter lack of any other leads, she would have turned around and left.
+But there was something about this maman; like the crucial piece of a puzzle, there was no way forward without her.

 "First of all, who are you?"
-Melna asked.
+Melna asked as she caught up with hae.

-"I am Setre, Linyu's nather," she said, removing her mask.
-Though it was dark, Melna could see more of the features of her face.
-She seemed younger than the age her eyes would suggest.
+"Who I am is not important," thi said, removing her mask.
+Though it was dark, Melna could see more of the features of hae face.
+Thi seemed younger than the age hae eyes would suggest, and more clever than many of the fidelants she' worked with.

-"Thi and Pomri are in a safe place," the woman explained.
+"Linyu and Pomri are safe," the maman explained.
 "They were walking into a trap at the station, but I removed them from the danger."

-"How did you ever find us?
-I want to see them.
+"I want to see them.
 Where are they now?"

-"They've fled the city on a fishing vessel back to Heiko."
+"They've fled the city and are going back to Heiko."

 "What?
-No!"

-"I know the captain personally.
-They'll be safe."

-"Heiko is in grave danger."
+No!
+Heiko is in grave danger."

-She stopped walking and Melna stepped and turned to stand in front of her.
+Thi stopped walking and Melna stepped and turned to stand in front of hae.

-"What do you mean?" she asked.
+"What do you mean?" thi asked.

 "I overheard a man talking about Heiko.
 He said it would be a pile of rubble overnight."